hashicorp/design-system/website/docs/patterns/form-patterns/partials/guidelines/guidelines.md

 ### Order and organization

 Fields within a form generally fall into three categories that can help determine how to order and organize fields within a form.
-These categories don't exist in isolation but rather have a cummulative effect on how a user percieves a form and how likely they are to complete it.
+These categories don't exist in isolation but rather have a cumulative effect on how a user perceives a form and how likely they are to complete it.

 #### Technical and application needs